Giftbit/lightrail-client-javascript/README.md

 })
 ```

-The API key you configure here should not be shared publicly or sent to the browser.
-Because code in the browser can be tampered with the browser cannot be trusted to interact with the Lightrail API directly.
+The API key you configure should not be shared publicly.
+Also, it should not be set in the browser or any client side code because it can be viewed and tampered with.
+The browser cannot be trusted to interact with the Lightrail API directly.

 ### Compiling for node with webpack